AdobeDocs/frameio-api/src/pages/guides/Zapier/How-To Guide/index.md

 1. **Select a Template**: Choose from one of the pre-built templates that matches your workflow needs
 2. **Configure Each Step**: For each step within the Zap, you'll go straight to the configure section *(setup is already done as per the template)*
    - With templates like *Airtable to Frame.io Project Creation* and *Frame.io Approval to YouTube Publishing* there are are several steps to fill out
-3. **Add Your Information**: Input the required details like your account credentials, project names, folder locations, etc., depending on the type of workflow
+3. **Add Your Information**: Input the required details like your account credentials, workspace names, project names, folder locations, etc., depending on the type of workflow
 4. **Test Your Zap** *(Optional)*: Run a test to make sure everything works correctly
    - *Important note*: Testing can sometimes be tricky, especially with webhook-based triggers
    - The testing step may show sample data that will be replaced by real data once you actually use the Zap